thegreenwebfoundation/gaw-web-component/README.md

 1. **Auto/Manual Toggle**: Allows users to switch between automatic grid-aware design (based on actual grid intensity) and manual selection.

-2. **Manual Mode Buttons**: When auto mode is disabled, users can select between low, moderate, and high grid intensity design modes.
+2. **Manual Mode Buttons**: When auto mode is disabled, users can select between design modes specified in the `data-views` attribute.
+By default, these are low, moderate, and high grid intensity design modes.

+3. **Information Popover**: An information button that displays a popover with explanatory text about the grid-aware design and a "Learn more" link.

 These settings are stored in cookies to persist user preferences across page loads:

 - `gaw-ignore`: Stores whether the user has opted out of automatic grid-aware design
+- `gaw-user-opt-in`: Stores the user's preference for auto/manual mode
 - `gaw-manual-view`: Stores the user's manually selected grid intensity level

+The component also supports an expandable design that shows/hides additional controls when the user clicks on the expand button.

 ## Browser Support